Colorful U.S. sports broadcaster Craig Sager dies at 65

 Turner President David Levy said in a statement that while Sager would be remembered for his wardrobe and interviews, "it's the determination, grace and will to live he displayed during his battle with cancer that will be his lasting impact."

-His suits, jackets and ties were a sea of canary yellow, fire engine red, aqua, lilac, purple, royal blue, checks, plaids, paisleys, stripes, flower prints and indescribable patterns, sometimes off the rack and sometimes custom made.
+His suits, jackets and ties were a sea of canary yellow, fire-engine red, aqua, lilac, purple, royal blue, checks, plaids, paisleys, stripes, flower prints and indescribable patterns, sometimes off the rack and sometimes custom made.

 "I like lots of color," Sager told GQ.
 "And when I lay it out on my bed before I pack and go, it looks good.
 Now, when it gets on TV, sometimes it doesn't match as well as I thought it did in my bedroom."